 Mentorship is the backbone of Village School that links together kids and adult mentors in a tight group based on trust and shared learning.

-Alex Gemme: Alex has been a part of Bread & Butter Farm in various capacities for several years - as a gardener and as a Burger Night crew member.
-We are thrilled to have him here in a more full time capacity as one of the Mentors for Village School as well as in our greenhouses and gardens.
-Alex has taught in various settings including in the gardens at Rock Point School, as a rock climbing guide, an apprentice ski guide, and as a mentor with Crow’s Path.
+Alex has been a part of Bread & Butter Farm in various capacities for several years - as a gardener, Burger Night staff, and Village School Mentor.
+Alex has taught in various settings including in the gardens at Rock Point School, as a rock climbing instructor, an apprentice ski guide, and as a mentor with Crow’s Path.
 Alex's gentle style puts all of us at ease.
 He is steady and strong and kind.